Cherietabb/itse1394/README.md

 ### Requirement 10 ###

 Use an HTML element event to call a function you wrote for the player object to update the yearInLeague data.
 Display the result (a confirmation of the update).

+### Requirement 11 ###

+Use the prototype property to add a new data member to the player prototype named team.
+Use the prototype property to add a function to the player prototype which changes the team data.
+Use an HTML element event to call that function and display the result (a confirmation of the update).